theWrenbow/Posy-Cursor-Improved-by-wrinkdater-Linux/README.md

-# Coming Soon!
+# coming soon!
-Switch to the `dev` branch to contribute or see my progress!
+Switch to the [`dev`](https://github.com/theWrenbow/Posy-Cursor-Improved-by-wrinkdater-Linux/tree/dev) branch to contribute or see my progress!